 The primary symptom of degenerative joint pain is joint pain that worsens with activity and improves with rest.
 Other common symptoms include joint stiffness, swelling, reduced range of motion, and a crunching or grating sensation (known as crepitus) when moving the joint.

-You will find more information by following the
+You will find more information by following the pages

 We use cookies to personalize content and ads, to provide social media features and to analyze our traffic.
 We also share information about your use of our site with our social media, advertising and analytics partners who may combine it with other information that you’ve provided to them or that they’ve collected from yours of their services.